joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/12/23/us/older-people-omicron-virus-holidays.html?searchResultPosition=3

 **Merck’s Covid pill is cleared for high-risk adults.**\
-`The F.D.A. said the drug could be used when alternate treatment options were “not accessible or clinically appropriate.”`\
+`The F.D.A. said the drug was not a preferred treatment, but could be used when alternate treatment options were “not accessible or clinically appropriate.”`\
 https://nytimes.com/2021/12/23/business/pill-covid.html?searchResultPosition=4

 **In Washington, a Princess Party and a Carnival of Self-Loathing**\